chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 Physical Properties
 *******************

-The physical properties here are defined using centimeter as the length-unit and seconds as the time-unit.
-We consider that we have a passive tracer in water.
+In this case we consider that we have a passive tracer in water.
+The units used for the physical properties are centimeters and seconds.

 .. code-block:: text